Partitioned Hive recipes¶

-Even though Hive recipes look like SQL recipes, they act on HDFS datasets, which use files-based partitioning, while some SQL recipes use column-based partitioning.
+Even though Hive recipes look like SQL recipes, they act on HDFS datasets, which use files-based partitioning, while SQL recipes can only use column-based partitioning.

 What data is read from inputs ?¶

 Each Hive recipe runs in a separate Hive environment (called a metastore).
 In this isolated environment, only the datasets that you declared as inputs exist as tables and only the partitions that are needed by the dependencies system are available.
 Therefore, you do not need to write any WHERE clause to restrict the selected partitions as you would in an SQL recipe.
 Only the required partitions will be included in the query.

 For the query